List of awards and nominations received by Jodie Foster: Fangoria Chainsaw Awards

 The Fangoria Chainsaw Awards are an award ceremony that goes out to horror films and thriller films.
 Beginning in 1992 the awards were expanded and an annual ceremony was inaugurated to give out the awards.
 Foster has received one award.

+George Eastman Award

+The George Eastman Award for distinguished contribution to the art of film was established by the George Eastman Museum in 1955 as the first film award given by an American archive and museum to honor artistic work of enduring value.

 Globes de Cristal Awards

 The Globes de Cristal Awards is a set of awards bestowed by members of the French Press Association recognizing excellence in home art and culture.
 The annual formal ceremony and dinner at which the awards are presented happens each February.
 Foster has been nominated once.

 Golden Apple Award

 The Golden Apple Award was an American award presented to entertainers by the Hollywood Women's Press Club, usually in recognition not of performance, but of behavior.
 The award was presented from 1941 until 2001, when the Hollywood Women's Press Club became inactive.
 The awards ceremony included Golden Apples to recognize actors for being easy to work with.